tw-haiven/haiven/cli/README.md

 $ poetry run cli-install
 ```

-### Setup CLI configuration
+### Setup the CLI configuration
+This will allow the cli to use the api keys and embedding models you have defined in the app configuration file.
 ```console
 $ teamai-cli init --config-path <CONFIG_PATH> --env-path <ENV_PATH>
 ```
-- CONFIG_PATH being the path to the app config file  ../app/config.yaml
+- CONFIG_PATH being the app config yaml definition

+    By default you can use the one located at the following path `$(pwd)/app/config.yaml`

-- ENV_PATH being the path to the app environment file ../app/.env
+- ENV_PATH being the path to the app environment variable file definition

+    By default you can use the one located at the following path `$(pwd)/app/.env`

 ### Create knowledge package structure
+This will create a knowledge package structure for a given domain name which will allow you to tailor the applicatioin to your specific needs.

 ```console
 $ teamai-cli create-domain-package domain_name <DOMAIN_NAME> parent_dir<PATH_TO_PARENT_DIR>